nayankar/GraphAPI/README.md

 - Generic algorithms: search, shortest path, span, centrality, connectedness, clustering.

 ## How To Run :
-- Save the *.java files into your package.
+- Save the *.java class files into a single package.
-- Run on many available IDE's(eclipse or IntelliJ) or the terminal.
+- Run PageRank.java on many available IDE's(eclipse or IntelliJ) or the terminal.

 ## How to create a graph:
 ### First Create nodes: